insideout10/wordlift-docs/docs/overview.rst

 =================
 Why shall I publish my contents as Linked Open Data?
 =================
+Organising web contents around **concepts** or **entities** rather than traditional web pages helps *improve navigation*, *content re-use*, *content re-purposing* and *search engine rankings*.

+Overall having content aggregations based on **semantic fingerprinting** (using Linked Data identifiers) facilitates *multi-dimensional entry points* and a richer navigation bringing the user experience to new levels of engagement.

 =================
 If I add schema.org markup will I jump on top of the Search results?